sguox002/leetcode/leetcode-all.md

 - union find with path compression O(1)
 - use vector to store parent
 - use hashmap to store parent

+<<-990	Satisfiability of Equality Equations    		46.0%	Medium
+given array of strings represent logical relation. check if all equations are satisfied. union-find the equal
+->>

 <<-1061	Lexicographically Smallest Equivalent String    		66.0%	Medium
 given string A and B, they are equivalent if we do the mapping. given a string s, return the smallest equivalent string.